 Cleaning the house isn’t a chore if you’re an allergic pet owner – it is a compulsion.
 Allergens can remain airborne and even accumulate on upholstery, tapestry, carpets, and even solid surfaces via pet hair, dander, etc. If your dog tends to drool, you have an uphill task.
 Vacuum clean the house every day to get rid of any pet hair and dry skin that may have stuck to your linen and tapestry.
 Solid surfaces can be wiped with a wet rag.

 Make your laundry area a dog-free zone and make sure that you dust your clothes clean before you throw them in the wash.
 Use a sticky lint roller to get the hair out of your clothes if you must.

 Ideally your bedroom should be a dog-free zone, but in any case, cover your bedding with a bed cover or plastic so that none of the allergens stick to your bed.
 Failing to do so could give you multiple sleepless nights and disturb your sleep pattern.

 Invest in an air purifier

 A good air purifier will rid the air within the house of any potential allergens that can cause you discomfort.

 Get Allergen Spray

-Easily available online, allergen sprays work on dust mites, mold, pet dander, pollen and eliminate all kinds of allergens from the environment.
+Easily available online, allergen sprays work on dust mites, mold, pet dander, and pollen and eliminate all kinds of allergens from the environment.
 It is highly recommended for people with allergies but even those who don’t have allergies can use these to get a better breathing environment.

 Clean your pet

-Regularly bathing, grooming and brushing your pet can minimize allergens, making the home habitable for allergic people.
+Regularly bathing, grooming, and brushing your pet can minimize allergens, making the home habitable for allergic people.
 Use good quality shampoo to reduce hair and dander shedding.